eclipse/kapua/docs/developer-guide/en/building.md

 Kapua is being compiled with Maven.

-In order to perform a full build of Kapua first you have to build the external resources of Kapua with the following command in the root of the Git repository:

-    mvn clean install -f external/pom.xml

-Than you can run the Kapua full build issuing the command:
+You can run the Kapua full build issuing the command:

     mvn clean install